FemiJames070/Market-Analysis-and-Expansion-Strategy-for-an-Online-Retail-Store-in-Canada/README.md

 ## Step 4: Predictive Modeling with Python
 ### Objective
 Leverage Python for advanced analytics and predictions using data exported from Power BI.
+Build machine learning models to predict sales and customer purchase behavior, integrating demographic and transactional data for enhanced insights.

 ### Process
 1. **Export Data**: